radixsh/ecs-170-project/README.md

 # ECS 170 AI Project: Deep Learning for Meta-Statistical Inference
+**Quickstart**:
-**Quickstart**: Run `generate_data.py` first to generate data and save it into the `data` subdirectory.
-Then run `train_multiple.py` to train multiple models on different values of the hyperparameter set in `env.py` and save their weights into the `models` subdirectory.
-Then run `regression_performance.py` to measure the performance for guessing mean and standard deviation; the scatter-plots will be saved into the `results` subdirectory.
+* Run `generate_data.py` first to generate data and save it into the `data` subdirectory.
+* Then run `train_multiple.py` to train multiple models on different values of the hyperparameter set in `env.py` and save their weights into the `models` subdirectory.
+* Then run `regression_performance.py` to measure the performance for guessing mean and standard deviation; the scatter-plots will be saved into the `results` subdirectory.

 **Background**: These neural nets identify the distribution family, mean, and standard deviation from which data points are drawn.
-Trained with hyperparameters saved in `env.py`, each model's weights are uploaded here in `models/` subdirectory.

 The general architecture is as follows:
 * Input layer of `SAMPLE_SIZE` units
 * Hidden layer of `SAMPLE_SIZE` units
 * 3 hidden layers of 30 units each, using `ReLU` activation function